Cooking on a Himalayan salt plate is a wonderful thing.

 It’s hard to provide strict guides on temperatures and timings when cooking on salt plates - instinct has to prevail.

-When we cooked the scallops on the Himalayan salt plate it gave them a beautiful, even salty flavour which couldn’t be achieved with finishing salts.
+When we cooked the scallops on the salt plate it gave them a beautiful, even salty flavour which couldn’t be achieved with finishing salts.
 But the scallops didn’t develop the distinctive, caramelized colour that cooked scallops usually take on.

 So this recipe is perhaps best for experienced scallop-cookers who can spot whether the scallop is cooked from its subtle changes in texture and colour.
 Sadly, it’s hard to provide strict guides on temperatures and timings when cooking on Himalayan salt plates, and instinct has to prevail.